Nury Martinez: Racist comments and resignation

 Martinez later provided a statement in the Los Angeles Times apologizing, "In a moment of intense frustration and anger, I let the situation get the best of me.
 I hold myself accountable for these comments.
 For that I am sorry."
 Bonin's family replied in a tweet condemning the racist comments and demanding Martinez's resignation.

 On October 10, Martinez stepped down as president through a released statement that apologized to Bonin and others, saying, "Therefore, effective immediately I am resigning as President of the Los Angeles City Council," though she did not also resign from her seat on the city council.

 One day later, Martinez announced she would be taking a leave of absence.
 In a statement, she said, "At this moment, I need to take a leave of absence and take some time to have an honest and heartfelt conversation with my family, my constituents, and community leaders.
 I am so sorry to the residents of Council District 6, my colleagues, and the City of Los Angeles."
 Martinez could only have been forced to leave office via a voter-led recall, as rules for removal by other city council members would not apply in this situation.
 On October 11, 2022, numerous calls for the three councilpersons to step down, which included that of President Joe Biden, as well as a contentious City Council meeting with a heated public comment session combined to put additional pressure on Martinez.
 She resigned her Council seat the following day.

+Personal life

+Martinez is married to Gerry Guzman, a man who worked as a district director for Los Angeles area politicians Felipe Fuentes and Raul Bocanegra until forced to resign as a result of sexual remarks in the workplace.

+She has a daughter and lives in Sun Valley, Los Angeles.